Edward R. Murrow: Legacy

 Several movies were filmed, either completely or partly about Murrow.
 In 1986, HBO broadcast the made-for-cable biographical movie, Murrow, with Daniel J. Travanti in the title role, and Robert Vaughn in a supporting role.
 In the 1999 film The Insider, Lowell Bergman, a television producer for the CBS news magazine 60 Minutes, played by Al Pacino, is confronted by Mike Wallace, played by Christopher Plummer, after an exposé of the tobacco industry is edited down to suit CBS management and then, itself, gets exposed in the press for the self-censorship.
 Wallace passes Bergman an editorial printed in The New York Times, which accuses CBS of betraying the legacy of Edward R. Murrow.
 Good Night, and Good Luck is a 2005 Oscar-nominated film directed, co-starring and co-written by George Clooney about the conflict between Murrow and Joseph McCarthy on See It Now.
 Murrow is portrayed by actor David Strathairn, who received an Oscar nomination.
 In the film, Murrow's conflict with CBS boss William Paley occurs immediately after his skirmish with McCarthy.

 In 2003, Fleetwood Mac released their album Say You Will, featuring the track "Murrow Turning Over in His Grave".
 On the track, Lindsey Buckingham reflects on current news media and claims "Ed Murrow" would be shocked at the bias and sensationalism displayed by reporters in the new century if he was alive.

 In 2023, a historical novel The War Begins in Paris featured several scenes with fictionalized versions of Murrow and Shirer among a group of American journalists who gathered in Paris following the Munich Accord.

 From March 12 to June 8, 2025, a stage adaptation of the film Good Night, and Good Luck co-written and starring George Clooney and directed by David Cromer was performed on Broadway.

+When the CBS News Radio network closed on May 22, 2026, archival audio of Murrow's sign-off was aired during the network's last-ever news bulletin, followed by a final sign-off by anchor Christopher Cruise.